HaroldSP/webpack/README.md

 `npm i` if you deleted node_modules folder and package-lock and want them back

+`npm i webpack-dev-server --D` if you want to install webpack inner liveserver. --D stands for development mode.

 After that, you can build a project:

 `npm run build` or `npm start` to use webpack web server and have a live update